Rodolfo Sánchez Taboada: Navy secretary and death

 Upon assuming the presidency, Ruiz Cortines nominated Sánchez Taboada to serve as secretary of the navy.
 Succeeding Raúl López Sánchez, he assumed office on 1 December 1952.
 Sánchez Taboada named Echeverría as General Director of Accounts and Administration of the Secretary of the Navy, and Cervantes del Río as his personal secretary.

 During his term, Sánchez Taboada carried out the project Programa de Progreso Marítimo ("Maritime Progress Program"), popularly known as the Marcha al Mar ("March to the Sea").
 The project was planned by the Ruiz Cortines administration to bring surplus populations from Mexico's highlands into costal areas and to make better use of maritime resources.
 It also called for the improvement of ports, and the modernization of rail and highway communications between ports and inland cities.
 The six-year project was given a budget of 750,000,000 pesos, with 150,000,000 pesos being spent in its first year under Sánchez Taboada.

 Sánchez Taboada also commissioned the ship Orizaba as a training ship at the Heroica Escuela Naval Militar under the name Zaragoza II.
 He also deployed more ships to stop Cuban and American shrimp poachers in the Gulf of Mexico.
-In October of 1954, Sánchez Taboada and several other high-ranking naval officials visited Washington, D.C. to tour American naval institutions and promote the Marcha al Mar.
+In October 1954, Sánchez Taboada and several other high-ranking naval officials visited Washington, D.C. to tour American naval institutions and promote the Marcha al Mar.

 Sánchez Taboada died in office of a myocardial infarction on 2 May 1955 in Mexico City.
 (Note: Fernández Pavón cites his death date as 1 May at 9 PM.
 A contemporary report in the New York Times states that he died in the morning on 2 May, a date which Roderic Ai Camp and Alejandro Domínguez also give.
-Chuayffet and Cienfuegos state that he died on 3 May.)
+Galeana states that he died on 3 May.)
 He was buried in the Panteón Francés de Puebla in the city of Puebla on 3 May.
 On 9 May, Ruiz Cortines nominated Alfonso Poire Ruelas to succeed Sánchez Taboada.